fadyat/book-notes/designing-data-intensive-apps/transactions/transactions.md

 - Write throughput must be low enough to be handled on a single CPU core.
 - Cross-partition transactions are possible, but it's not easy to implement.

+### Two-Phase Locking (2PL)

+Locks are often used to prevent dirty writes.
+If two transacions concurrently try to write to the same object, the lock encures that the second writer must wait until the first one has finished its transaction before it may continue.

+2PL is simular, but makes requirements much stronger.

+Several transactions are allowed to concurrently read the same object as long as nobody is writing to it.

+In 2PL, writerts don't just block writers, they also block readers and vice versa.

+> In snapshot isolation, readers don't block writers and writers don't block readers.

+#### Implementation of two-phase locking

+The blocking of readers and writers is implemented by a having a lock on each object in the database.
+The lock can be in **shared mode** or in **exclusive mode**.

+- If want to read, must first acquire the lock in shared mode.
+> Several transactions allowed to hold the lock in shared mode, but if another transation have exclusive lock, these transactions must wait.

+- If want to write, must first acquire the lock in exclusive mode.
+> Transactions may hold the lock, must wait until any lock exists.

+- If transaction first read and then writes, must upgrade shared to exclusive.

+- After a transaction has acquired the lock, must continue hold the lock until commit/abort of transaction.

+Deadlocks may happen, database automatically detect them.

+#### Performance of two-phase locking

+Transaction throughput and response times of queries are significantly worse under two-phase locking than under weak isolation.

+Traditional relational databases don’t limit the duration of a transaction, because they are designed for interactive applications that wait for human input.

+Although deadlocks can happen with the lock-based read committed isolation level, they occur much more frequently under 2PL serializable isolation.

+#### Predicate locks

+**Predicate lock** works the same as a shared/exclusive lock, but belongs not to a particular object, it belongs to all objects that match some search condition.

+Restricts access as follows:

+- If wants to read objects match some condition, it must acquire a shared-mode lock on the conditions of the query.
+> If another have lock, must wait.

+- If wants to insert/update/delete, must check for any predicate lock.
+> If another have lock, must wait.

+The key idea here is that a predicate lock applies even to objects that do not yet exist in the database, but which might be added in the future (phantoms).

+If two-phase locking includes predicate locks, the database prevents all forms of write skew and other race conditions, and so its isolation becomes serializable.

+#### Index-range locks

+Unfortunately, predicate locks do not perform well: if there are many locks by active transactions, checking for matching locks becomes time-consuming.

+For that reason, most databases with 2PL actually implement index-range locking.

+It's safe to simplify a predicate by making it match greater set of objects.

+### Serializable Snapshot Isolation (SSI)